 How to build and customize an incident response plan

-Start by assimilating incident response frameworks from recognized standards organizations, such as NIST, ISO, ISACA and SANS.
-These frameworks are more similar than they are different.
-All incident management and response frameworks have a common lineage that can be traced back to the original computer emergency response team, Computer Emergency Response Team Coordination Center, and its five-part framework:
+Start by assimilating incident response frameworks from recognized standards organizations, such as NIST, ISO and SANS Institute.
+All incident management and response frameworks have a common lineage that can be traced back to the original computer emergency response team, CERT Coordination Center, and its five-part framework:

 - Prepare.
 The first step involves the establishment of an incident management function and development of core processes and tools.